Do you need tax advice?

 It is possible for our clients to be included in the tax filers’ extension program.
 This provides an extension for filing the Dutch corporate income tax return up to 15 months after the tax book year has ended.

-We would be happy to provide you a fee estimate, to prepare your Dutch corporate income tax return.
+We would be happy to provide you with a fee estimate, to prepare your Dutch corporate income tax return.
 Please reach out to us.